TheeranatSri/DADS7202_project_1/README.md

 # DADS7202 Project 1

-## Project Hypothesis
+# Project Hypothesis
-We believe that between traditional ML and MLP, MLP will not going to have a better result than traditional ML
+We believe that between Traditional Machine Learning and MLP (Multilayer Perceptions), Traditional ML will have a better result than MLP.

-## Introduction
+# Introduction
-This homework is to predict bankruptcy by using binary classification
+This project aims to predict bankruptcy by comparing results between various traditional machine learning models and MLP using Keras to perform binary classification.

-## Data
+# Data
 1. Data Source:\
     The data were collected from the Taiwan Economic Journal for the years 1999 to 2009.
     Company bankruptcy was defined based on the business regulations of the Taiwan Stock Exchange